-Three optometry schools — University of Houston, NSU College of Optometry in Florida, and Inter American University in Puerto Rico — have been impacted by hurricanes Harvey and Irma.
+Three optometry schools — University of Houston, NSU College of Optometry in Florida, and Inter American University in Puerto Rico — have been impacted by hurricanes Harvey, Irma and Maria.
 Fortunately, all three escaped with only minor damage.

 At the University of Houston College of Optometry, Dean Earl Smith said via email that, “our teaching, research, and clinical facilities on the UH campus were unaffected by the weather.
 We had no flooding….no wind damage….we are currently fully operational.
 The same can be said for the College’s community-based clinics in Houston.
 All our externship sites in Houston and the surrounding area also came through the storms intact.”